 The cuts of pig, cattle, sheep and poultry I saw were some of the best I’ve seen in a butcher shop anywhere in the world.

 And they don’t just care about the butchery.
 A simple inquiry as to the best places to try traditional British meat dishes saw Lara having to revert to shorthand to catch all the names as the three butchers argued over their favourite restaurants.

-It was heartening to see firsthand on this London foodie walk that the city’s food scene is alive and well – and that the people producing the goods are its most passionate foodies!
+It was heartening to see firsthand on this London foodie walk that the city’s food scene is alive and well, and that the purveyors and people producing the goods are London’s most passionate foodies!